MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/mailflow/failed-to-process-message-due-to-transient-exception.md

 ## Cause

-When you send an email message that has an attachment that exceeds 128 KB, the [MailboxSubmission service](/exchange/mail-flow/mail-flow#understanding-the-transport-pipeline) on Exchange Server 2016 and later versions creates a temporary file in the system temporary folder to process the attachment.
+When you send an email message that has an attachment that exceeds 128 KB, the [Mailbox Transport Submission service](/exchange/mail-flow/mail-flow#understanding-the-transport-pipeline) on Exchange Server 2016 and later versions creates a temporary file in the system temporary folder to process the attachment.
 However, if the drive that contains the system temporary folder has insufficient disk space to create the temporary file, Exchange Server drops the email message.
 In that scenario, Exchange Server doesn't send a non-delivery report (NDR) to the sender and doesn't retry delivery.

 ## Workaround